 Providential Training

-Moses was ready to:
+After that, Moses was ready to:

-- Successfully deliver a nation in the most dramatic Exodus the world has ever known through circumstances the world has never seen.
+- Successfully deliver a nation in the most dramatic exodus the world has ever known through circumstances the world has never seen.

 - Be the voice of God to a rebellious nation.